parsa-epfl/cloudsuite/docs/benchmarks/data-caching.md

 To start the client you have to first `pull` the client image and then run it.
 To `pull` the server image use the following command:

     $ docker pull cloudsuite/data-caching:client

 It takes some time to download the image, but this is only required the first time.

-To start the client container use the following command:

-    $ docker run -it --name dc-client --net host cloudsuite/data-caching:client bash

-This boots up the client container and you'll be logged in as the `memcache` user.

-Before running the actual benchmark, you need to prepare the client.

-#### Preparing the Client #####

-All the required files for benchmarking are already placed in a directory in this image.
-Use the following command to change your active directory to this directory:

-    $ cd /usr/src/memcached/memcached_client/

-Prepare the server configuration file, `docker_servers.txt`, which includes the server address and the port number to connect to, in the following format:
+Create an empty folder and then create the server configuration file, named `docker_servers.txt` inside the folder.
+This file includes the server address and the port number to connect to, in the following format:

     server_address, port